 Steve Chou, owner of e-commerce store Bumblebee Linens, tested two product photos using PickFu.
 In less than 20 minutes, he saw that 50 female respondents preferred a new featured photo over the old one by a 3 to 1 margin.
 When he updated his listing with the new photo, sales of the item jumped 209%.

 The above ideas are effective in seeing how humans react to your photos.
 But there are ways to optimize your product photos for the search engines, too.
-File size, naming conventions, and meta information such as alt tags will all help the search engines understand what’s contained in your photos.
+Optimizing image file sizes, naming conventions, and meta information such as alt tags will all help the search engines understand what’s contained in your photos.
 Learn these 10 image optimization tips and implement them on your site.

 Just like your page’s title, your product descriptions should combine carefully considered keywords for the search engines and well-written copy to appeal to your customers.